People | Nils-Göran Larsson Group

 When I returned to Sweden in 1997, I started my own research group at Karolinska Institutet and developed a series of powerful mouse models to study the in vivo role of mtDNA expression in normal physiology and disease pathophysiology.
 I also became interested in the role of mitochondrial dysfunction in ageing and in 2004 my group reported ground-breaking experimental evidence that increased mtDNA mutation levels have the capacity to induce premature ageing in the mouse.

 In 2008, I was recruited as one of the founding Directors to the new Max Planck Institute for Biology of Ageing in Cologne, Germany, which provided an excellent infrastructure for my continued studies on the role of mitochondrial dysfunction in ageing.
 Between 2008 and 2015, I remained affiliated to KI and kept a small research group here.
 In 2016, I was recruited back to have KI as my main working place and became the head of the Department of Medical Biochemistry and Biophysics.
-From 2019, I will be an external member of the Max Planck Society.
+Since 2019, I have been an external member of the Max Planck Society.

 Want to become part of our research group?